jakelevi1996/notes/topics/gnu_gimp/README.md

 ## Copy edited image

 - Press `ctrl+a`, `ctrl+c` (do not close GIMP until the image has been pasted, otherwise the image will be lost from the clipboard)

+## Make speech bubble

+- Press `d` to reset foreground/background colour to black/white
+- Press `shift+t` to select "Text Tool"
+- Click on the image where the top-left of the text should be inserted
+- Set font size (EG to 30)
+- Press `tab` to focus the text box
+- Enter text
+- Press `esc` to unfocus the text box
+- Press `shift+n` to create new layer
+- Drag new layer below text layer
+- Press `shift+r` to select "Rectangle Select Tool"
+- Draw a rectangle around the text
+- Press `x` to swap foreground colour to white
+- Press `shift+f` to fill in the rectangle
+- Increase layer opacity to 100
+- Press `shift+l` to select "Free Select Tool"
+- Click 3 points to make 3 corners of a triangle, then click the first corner to close the selection
+- Press `shift+f` to fill in the triangle
+- Press `shift+z` to select the transparent background
+- Press `x` to swap foreground colour to black
+- Press `shift+s` to add a black outline to the speech bubble
+- Select the top layer (containing the text)
+- Press `shift+m` twice to merge all layers down